-- Subject to legal or regulatory requirements the board will decide the manner and timing of the publication of its decisions. - Directors are entitled to have access, at all reasonable times, to all relevant organisation information and to management. - Clean copies of the board meeting agenda and minutes will be uploaded to board books.
+- At each normal meeting the organisation's interests register will be updated as necessary and the board will consider the work programme and related management papers noted in Appendix 1. - Subject to legal or regulatory requirements the board will decide the manner and timing of the publication of its decisions. - Directors are entitled to have access, at all reasonable times, to all relevant organisation information and to management. - Clean copies of the board meeting agenda and minutes will be uploaded to board books.
 These will be stored for a period of 7 years.